 In this deliverable we have described the progress on the design and implementation of scalable algorithms that operate on very large amounts of data.
-To make things more practical, and due to their specificity, those algorithms and their results have been presented in the context of each use case, highlighting their contribution to higher level analysis (e.g., by the Reasoner).
+To make things more practical, those algorithms have been presented in the context of each use case, and their results have been shown.